-Application has been made to The Stock Exchange of Hong Kong Limited (SEHK) for the listing of the Programme by way of debt issues to professional investors (as defined in Chapter 37 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and in the Securities and Futures Ordinance (Cap.
-571 of the Laws of Hong Kong) (together, Professional Investors)) only during the 12-month period from the date of this document on the SEHK.
-This document is for distribution to Professional Investors should not purchase the Notes in the primary or secondary markets unless they are Professional Investors and understand the risks involved.
-The Notes are only suitable for Professional Investors.
+Application has been made to The Stock Exchange of Hong Kong Limited (SEHK) for the listing of the Programme by way of debt issues to professional investors (as defined in Chapter 37 of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (Professional Investors)) only during the 12-month period after the date of this document on the SEHK.
+This document is for distribution to Professional Investors only.